How Effective are Large Language Models in Generating Software Specifications?: Introduction

-\itpara{Advanced prompt strategy enlarges the performance gap:} To further explore the potential of LLMs with FSL for specification generation, we evaluate and compare different prompt construction strategies in terms of their impact on the performance of LLMs.
-Such prompt construction strategies include the above-mentioned random selection and a \textit{semantics-based} selection strategy. \underline{Finding 2} shows that \textit{with a more sophisticated prompt construction method, the performance gap between LLMs and traditional approaches is enlarged (to 5.1 -- 10.0\%)}.
+\item \textbf{Advanced prompt strategy enlarges the performance gap:} To further explore the potential of LLMs with FSL for specification generation, we evaluate and compare different prompt construction strategies in terms of their impact on the performance of LLMs.
+Such prompt construction strategies include the above-mentioned random selection and a \textit{semantics-based} selection strategy. \underline{Finding 2} shows that \textit{with a more sophisticated prompt construction method, the performance gap between LLMs and traditional approaches is enlarged (to 1.9 -- 10.5\%)}.

-\itpara{LLMs and traditional techniques exhibit unique strengths and weaknesses:} Despite LLMs' compelling performance over traditional techniques, our analysis of failure cases reveals noticeable differences in their failure patterns -- \underline{Finding 3}: \textit{traditional approaches are more likely to generate empty specifications, while the failing cases of LLM approaches are dominant with ill-formed or incomplete ones.}

-This variation in failures prompts us to analyze the distinct capabilities of LLM and traditional methods.
+\item \textbf{LLMs and traditional techniques exhibit unique strengths and weaknesses:} While LLMs outperform traditional methods overall, our analysis of failure cases reveals noticeable differences in their failure patterns -- \underline{Finding 3}: \textit{traditional methods often produce empty outputs, whereas LLMs tend to generate incomplete or ill-formed specifications}.
+This variation in failures prompts us to analyze the distinct capabilities of LLMs and traditional methods.
 We hence conduct an in-depth comparative diagnosis of the failure cases from both ends and investigate their root causes.
-This comprehensive analysis provides insights into their respective strengths and weaknesses.
-Notably, we identify several \textit{unique} challenges of LLM.
-For example, \underline{Findings 4\&5}: \textit{the two prevalent root causes combined (ineffective prompts and missing domain knowledge) result in 53 -- 60\% of \textit{unique} LLM failures.} \textit{In contrast, traditional rule-based methods experience unique failures (73 -- 93\%) due to insufficient or incorrect rules, as they are extracted manually or semi-automatically from limited datasets.}
+We identified several unique challenges for LLMs, such as \textit{ineffective prompts and missing domain knowledge, which account for 75\% of their unique failures.
+In contrast, traditional methods fail uniquely 90\% due to insufficient or incorrect rules derived from limited datasets.} (\underline{Findings 4 -- 5})